The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Which toilet paper is suitable?

 There are different types of toilet paper, which differ in their composition and degradation behaviour.
-Which one is best suited for your dry composting toilet depends on how you dispose of it.
-If the big deals end up in the residual waste bin, you are basically free to choose your paper.
+Which one is best suited for your composting toilet depends on how you dispose of it.
+If the solid waste end up in the residual waste bin, you are basically free to choose your paper.

 For environmentally friendly disposal, it is important that the toilet paper you use is not treated with chemicals or synthetic materials that can slow down degradation or leave harmful residues.
 Therefore, for the sake of the environment, you should avoid toilet paper that has been treated with fragrances, bleach or other chemicals.
 This is a must for the composting option.
 Otherwise, dyes and bleaches will find their way into your manure.